- Orchestral Activities

 Music Director & Conductor

-Paul Phillips, the Gretchen B. Kimball Director of Orchestral Studies and Associate Professor of Music at Stanford University, is a renowned conductor, composer, author, and pianist who has conducted over 75 orchestras, opera companies, choirs, and ballet troupes worldwide, including the San Francisco Symphony, Dallas Symphony, Detroit Symphony, Rochester Philharmonic, Netherlands Radio Chamber Orchestra and Chamber Choir, Boston Academy of Music, Paul Taylor Dance Company, Orquesta Sinfónica de Salta and Orquesta Filarmónica de Río Negro (Argentina).
-At Stanford, he conducts the Stanford Symphony Orchestra, Stanford Philharmonia, and Stanford Summer Symphony, and teaches conducting, topics in musicology, and interdisciplinary courses related to music.
+Paul Phillips, Gretchen B. Kimball Director of Orchestral Studies and Associate Professor of Music, is a renowned conductor, composer, pianist, and author.
+He has conducted over 75 orchestras, opera companies, choirs, and ballet troupes worldwide, including the San Francisco Symphony, Dallas Symphony, Detroit Symphony, Rochester Philharmonic, Netherlands Radio Chamber Orchestra and Chamber Choir, Boston Academy of Music, Paul Taylor Dance Company, Orquesta Sinfónica de Salta and Orquesta Filarmónica de Río Negro (Argentina).
+At Stanford he conducts the Stanford Symphony Orchestra, Stanford Philharmonia, and Stanford Summer Symphony, and teaches conducting, topics in musicology, and interdisciplinary courses related to music.

-An award-winning composer, Phillips’s compositions include orchestral works (Brownian Motion, Black Notes and White, Wave, Brass Knuckles), ballet (Celestial Harmonies), opera (Weedpatch), choral music (Three Burgess Lyrics), song cycles (Battle-Pieces, Miracle Songs), chamber music (A/B, for actor and chamber ensemble), and music for the stage (War Music, based on Christopher Logue’s contemporary retelling of The Iliad).
-His orchestration of Stravinsky’s opera Mavra, published in 2010 by Boosey & Hawkes, has been performed at Glyndebourne and by other opera companies worldwide.
-As a pianist, Phillips has recorded for film and television, performed at the Piccolo Spoleto Festival, Carnegie Recital Hall, and Lincoln Center, and performed on numerous chamber music recitals, often accompanying his wife, soprano Kathryne Jennings.
-In 2019, he founded the Stanford University Ragtime Ensemble, leading it from the keyboard in performances at Stanford and Flower Piano in San Francisco.
+An award-winning composer, Phillips’s compositions include orchestral works (Brownian Motion, Wave, Black Notes and White, Brass Knuckles), ballet (Celestial Harmonies), opera (Weedpatch), choral music (Three Burgess Lyrics), song cycles (Battle-Pieces, Miracle Songs), chamber music (A/B, for actor and chamber ensemble), and music for the stage (War Music, based on Christopher Logue’s contemporary retelling of The Iliad).
+His orchestration of Stravinsky’s opera Mavra, published in 2010 by Boosey & Hawkes, has been performed at Glyndebourne, the Royal Opera House, and many other opera companies worldwide.
+As a pianist, Phillips has recorded for film and television, and performed at the Piccolo Spoleto Festival, Orvieto Musica, Carnegie Recital Hall, Lincoln Center, and on numerous chamber music concerts, often accompanying his wife, soprano Kathryne Jennings, in recitals.
+In 2019, he founded the Stanford University Ragtime Ensemble, leading it from the keyboard in performances at Stanford and Flower Piano in San Francisco, and in 2022 he returned to Flower Piano to conduct the world premiere of Fall and Fly for 12 pianos.

 Phillips studied at Eastman, Columbia, and the University of Cincinnati College-Conservatory of Music, and at Music Academy of the West, Aspen, and Tanglewood, where his conducting teachers included Leonard Bernstein, Kurt Masur, Gunther Schuller, and Seiji Ozawa.
 He began his career as an opera coach/conductor in Germany at the Frankfurt Opera and Stadttheater Lüneburg.
 Upon his selection for the Exxon/Arts Endowment Conductors Program, he returned to the US, where he held positions with the Greensboro Symphony, Greensboro Opera, Savannah Symphony, and Maryland Symphony before being appointed Director of Orchestras and Chamber Music at Brown University, where he led the Brown University Orchestra to international renown.
 In 2016, Phillips received the Harriet W. Sheridan Award for Distinguished Contribution to Teaching and Learning for “extraordinary contributions to Brown as teacher, mentor, advisor, and colleague…as conductor of the Brown Orchestra, you occupy a unique position in which you have exemplified excellence in teaching in multiple ways.”
 While at Brown, Phillips also served as Associate Conductor of the Rhode Island Philharmonic and Music Director of the Pioneer Valley Symphony Orchestra and Chorus.

-Phillips is President-Elect of the Western Region of CODA (College Orchestra Directors Association).
+Phillips is President of the Western Region of CODA (College Orchestra Directors Association).
 He frequently leads workshops at Stanford with visiting student orchestras and led the Conductors Guild Conductor Training Workshop at Stanford in January 2019.
-His former conducting students include Charlie Alterman (Broadway musical director of Next to Normal, Pippin, and Godspell), Jonathan Girard (Director of Orchestras at the University of British Columbia School of Music), and Vinay Parameswaran (Associate Conductor of the Cleveland Orchestra).
+His former conducting students include Charlie Alterman (Broadway musical director of Next to Normal, Pippin, and Godspell), Jonathan Girard (Director of Orchestras at the University of British Columbia School of Music), and Vinay Parameswaran (former Associate Conductor of the Cleveland Orchestra).

 His book A Clockwork Counterpoint: The Music and Literature of Anthony Burgess, the first comprehensive study of Burgess’s music and its relationship to his literature, has redefined critical assessment of Burgess while stimulating worldwide interest in his music.
 Published by Manchester University Press in 2010, A Clockwork Counterpoint was described by one reviewer as “sumptuous, prodigiously researched, elegantly written”, “necessary and splendid”, and “seamlessly fascinating”, who asserted that Phillips “has conjured up a ‘new’ Burgess that will forever alter his reputation.”
-Phillips has contributed essays or chapters to six other books on Burgess, including the Norton Critical Edition of A Clockwork Orange; written the Burgess entry in The New Grove Dictionary of Music and Musicians; edited and published new editions of Burgess’s music; conducted numerous European and North American premieres, including the first performance of Burgess’s music in Carnegie Hall; and appeared in the BBC television documentary The Burgess Variations.
+A new book, The Devil Prefers Mozart: On Music and Musicians 1962-1993 by Anthony Burgess, edited and annotated by Phillips, is scheduled to be published in 2023 by Carcanet.
+Phillips has also contributed essays or chapters to six other books on Burgess, including the Norton Critical Edition of A Clockwork Orange; written the Burgess entry in The New Grove Dictionary of Music and Musicians; edited and published new editions of Burgess’s music; conducted numerous European and North American premieres, including the first performance of Burgess’s music in Carnegie Hall; and appeared in the BBC television documentary The Burgess Variations.
 In 2011 he was named an Honorary Patron of the International Anthony Burgess Foundation in Manchester, England, and in 2015, was appointed Music Advisor.
 Phillips is also a noted music theorist whose article “The Enigma of Variations: A Study of Stravinsky’s Final Work for Orchestra” was cited by musicologist Richard Taruskin as “the best exposition in print of Stravinsky’s serial methods.”

 For further information, visit www.paulsphillips.com.